Leq Metering

 Name The name of the meter.

-Input The audio input of the meter.
+Mic input The mic input of the LEQ.

-Frequency weighting employed for metering.
+Weighting Frequency weighting employed for metering.
 Can be switched between ANSI standards (A, B, C, D) and none.
+The default is A.

-Average integration Indicates the time constant for the metering.
+Integration type Indicates the time constant for the metering.

 Leq settings panel